Home » FAMILY » Holidays & Celebrations » How to Prepare for the Holidays

 As you go through your lists, you may find that most activities have clear yes or no answers.
 But not always.
 What do you do in those situations?

 You have a few options.
 You can simply eliminate the item, deciding that there are plenty of other clear ‘yes’ activities.
-Or you could skip it, do some research and Bible study, and then decide later.
+Or you could postpone a decision while you do some research and Bible study, and make a decision later.
 Finally, you may decide to have a family meeting about this item.
 Family members could bring their own research and pro-con arguments and you can decide together.

 In asking “Would Jesus approve?” your goal should not be to remake your holiday season into a super-spiritual event.
 Instead, you are looking at life and asking, would I invite Jesus to join me in this?
 Would He have fun eating pie, playing flag football, decorating the tree, or baking cookies?
 Or would I be ashamed to have Him come over during this time?